zshzero/blog/content/gsoc/week1.md

 quickpkg cross-x86-cros-linux-gnu/linux-headers
 ```

-- Created binary packages are pointed to by the PKGDIR variable which defaults to /var/cache/binpkgs
+- Created binary packages are pointed by the PKGDIR variable which defaults to /var/cache/binpkgs

 - On crOS, unpack the packages using [quickunpkg](https://github.com/zoobab/quickunpkg):
 ```bash